Vieolo/flutter_build_pipe/README.md

 # To build for all given platforms
 dart run build_pipe:build

-# To build with additional arguments
+# The build command will funnel all the args passed (e.g., --dart-define) to the build
+# commands on all platforms
-# this allows github actions etc to pass environment vars down to the build cmd without editing the yaml file
+# This allows github actions etc to pass environment vars down to the build cmd without editing the yaml file
+# The build command, as of now, does not have any args or flags of its own
 dart run build_pipe:build --dart-define=ENVIRONMENT=prod

 # To publish the built app to the given platforms